gor181/courses-intro-to-sql/chapter1.md

 key: e456699517
 ```

 If you've used DataCamp to learn [R](https://www.datacamp.com/courses/free-introduction-to-r) or [Python](https://www.datacamp.com/courses/intro-to-python-for-data-science), you'll be familiar with the interface.
 For SQL, however, there are a few new features you should be aware of.

 For this course, you'll be using a database containing information on almost 5000 films.
 To the right, underneath the editor, you can see the data in this database by clicking through the tabs.

-From looking at the tabs, who is the first person listed in the `people` table? test
+From looking at the tabs, who is the first person listed in the `people` table?

 `@instructions`
 - Kanye West